hestiaAI/hestialabs-experiences/manifests/README.md

 7. If needed, add Vega configurations in a subfolder `visualizations`.

-8. Import the all the functions from `*.js` files in a file `index.js` and export them as an object.
+8. Import all the functions from `*.js` files in a file `index.js` and export them as an object.

-9. If the icon is not there yet, add the image file to `manifests/icons/`
+9. If the icon is missing add the image file to `manifests/icons/`

 ## Adding sample data